misol1/cmdgfx/README.md

 Also note that the Z-buffer (if enabled) only works for textured graphics in drawmode 5 by default.
 Set the s flag too to support Z-buffer for flat shade in 3d modes 0,1,4 as well.

-### insert

-Insert - use the content of a file as operation input for cmdgfx

-Syntax: insert filename

-The file content replaces the insert operation, but not remaining operations after that.

 ### skip

 Skip - ignore the following operation